 As 1.855 million students graduate from college this year with a bachelor’s degree, according to the National Center for Education Statistics, they will enter the workforce armed with knowledge from the past four years.
 Since financial planning, investments and savings isn’t always included in the college curriculum, Busey is here to help with the best and worst financial advice for the new college graduate in your life.

 Avoid falling into bad money habits—like morning mochas, daily lunches and happy hours.
-If you repeatedly waste money now, it will cost you big-time for years to come.
+If you repeatedly waste money now, it will cost you for years.

 Do live within your means through planning and discipline.
 First, create a budget by examining your income and expenditures.
 Next, figure out where you can spend less in order to achieve your financial goals.

 Respect the power of compounding—and save, save, save.
-Charlee Seaton, Vice President & Senior Retirement Plan Services Advisor for Busey Wealth Management, agrees: “It’s important to contribute early because the compounding benefits are vital to a successful future.”
-When you open a retirement account - such as a 401(k), Traditional IRA or Roth IRA - you benefit from compound interest.
+When you open a retirement account—such as a 401(k), Traditional IRA or Roth IRA - you benefit from compound interest.
 These accounts are actively invested and have the potential to make the most benefit.

 Do advocate for your own financial security—by better managing your money and making informed financial choices.
 Don’t rely on someone else or others to do it for you.